30326 - INTRODUCTION TO ECONOMICS (MODULE II -MACROECONOMICS)

 - "macro statistical groups" will report to the class on specific data related to topics suggested by the teacher, aiming at going deeper into the topics dealt with during lectures.

-- Each group, composed of 3-5 students, will be required to deliver a report, at the end of the course, on the topic suggested by the teacher or by students and, in any case, accepted by the teacher
+- A report (5 pages) will be assigned to each group of 3-5 students to be delivered at the end of the course on the news and data analyzed/topics suggested by the teacher/proposed by students and accepted by the teacher

-- in-class participation and group assignments aimed to test the students’ ability to interact in a constructive way, think critically and analyze the current macroeconomic situation;
+- In-class participation and group assignments (max 3 extra points) aimed to test the students’ ability to interact in a constructive way, to think critically and to analize the current Macroeconomic situation and perspective.

-- written exam, consisting, for example, of exercises, open questions, multiple-choice questions, aiming at assessing students’ ability to describe the key macroeconomics concepts illustrated during the course.
+- Written exam (100% of the final grade), consisting of open questions and possibly multiple-choice questions, aiming at assessing students’ ability to describe the key Macroeconomics concepts illustrated during the course.
 Students can take a partial written exam and complete the written exam at the end of the course.
 In this case, the weight is: 50% for the partial exam and 50% for the second partial exam.
 Alternatively, students can take a final written exam that accounts for 100% of the final grade.

 - Slides/Handouts prepared by the teacher.